StephanStanisic/agda-mutual-induction-recursion/slides/slides.md

 ## $(U_0, T_0)$ Introduction rules

-We would have a constructor (introduction rule) for every type former in the theory.
+We need a constructor (introduction rule) for every type former in the theory.

 Restricting ourselves to $\Pi$-types:
 $$